chk1/other-side/README.md

 # other-side
-"What's on the other site of the earth" in 3D
+"What's on the other side of the earth" in 3D

 Made with Esri ArcGIS API for JavaScript 4.0beta1.